-In 2014, Castrol became the first company in the world to offer a certified carbon neutral lubricant, Castrol PROFESSIONAL, in accordance with PAS2060.
-Ever since, Castrol has continued to expand its carbon neutral offer across cars, commercial vehicles, and wind turbines.
-Under Castrol’s PATH360 sustainability strategy, Castrol will increase its Carbon Neutral offer and in 2021 approximately 30% Castrol’s product sales will be carbon neutral; This includes a lead brand in every space across automotive, industrial, marine and energy, as well as all products sold in Australia / New Zealand and Vietnam.
+In 2014, Castrol became the first company in the world to offer a carbon neutral lubricant, verified and assured by an independent third party to be carbon neutral in accordance with PAS 2060ii , an internationally recognized specification for the demonstration of carbon neutrality.
+Over the next few years, Castrol continued to expand its carbon neutral portfolio to include additional brands in the passenger car and commercial vehicle engine oil spaces, as well as gear oil for wind turbines.
+In 2021, as part of Castrol’s PATH360 sustainability strategy, Castrol increased its Carbon Neutral offer further to cover ~30% of volume sold; this now includes a lead brand in every space (e.g., automotive, industrial, marine, energy and e-fluids) as well as all products sold by Castrol in Australia / New Zealand and Vietnam.

-The figure below comes from the GHG Protocol’s Product Life Cycle Accounting and Reporting Standard and it demonstrates the key activities that make up a product’s life cycle.
+The figure below comes from the GHG Protocol’s Product Life Cycle Accounting and Reporting Standard, which Castrol uses for its PAS 2060 carbon footprinting, and it demonstrates the key activities that make up a product’s life cycle.
 To quantify the GHG emissions of the product, primary and secondary data is collected for each activity and used in conjunction with emissions factors (coefficients) to convert activity data into GHG emissions.

-Castrol’s PATH360 programme will also include making its Scope 1 and 2 emissions carbon neutral in accordance with PAS2060.
+Castrol’s PATH360 programme also includes making its Scope 1 and 2 emissionsiv carbon neutral in accordance with PAS 2060.

 The document at the link below forms the Qualifying Explanatory Statement (QES) to demonstrate that Castrol has committed to carbon neutrality for its Scope 1 and 2 operational emissions for 2021: (Note - The Declaration of Achievement is in assurance to complete in 4Q 2022).